riverlane/QHAL/specs/optional_packages.rst

-Optional HAL packages/modules
+Optional HAL Packages/Modules
 =============================

 The following modules MAY be considered in the future releases.

-Boson sampling HAL commands for Photonic Qubits
+Boson sampling HAL commands for photonic qubits
 -----------------------------------------------

 Boson Sampling is a catchall term for a set of NISQ devices in hardware based on today's photonic technologies.

-HAL Transpiler Module support
+HAL transpiler module support
 -----------------------------

 CNOT gates are implemented on hardware using sets of native gates.